Agnes-Lain/Agnes-Lain/README.md

 - 🔭 I’m currently working on
     - a small gamer platform
     - an e-commerce shop sample
-    - help to fix some bugs of an app "Side-ninja" and add gitup sign-up feature for it
+    - help to fix some bugs of "side-ninja" and develop few features for it.(platforms for sideprojects).

 - 🌱 I’m currently learning
     - react